dc435/Java_console_game/README.md

 # AdvancedJavaGame

-Extension to dc435/SimpleJavaGame.
+## Overview

-Console / terminal, text-based simple game.
+This is a console-based text game built in Java.

-Objective is for player to traverse 'levels', collect objects and 'level up'.
+The objective is for player to traverse 'levels', collect objects and 'level up'.

-Program illustrates use of OOP, inheritance, file read/write, overriding methods and other intermediate programming concepts.
+The program illustrates use of object-oriented programmed, inheritance, file read/write, overriding methods and other intermediate programming concepts.